Omar Abdullah

+He became the youngest, and 11th chief minister of the state of Jammu and Kashmir after forming a government in coalition with the Indian National Congress, on 5 January 2009.
+He would serve in that position until 2015, after being defeated in the 2014 state elections.
+He was the last leader of opposition in the erstwhile state Jammu and Kashmir Legislative Assembly, serving as an MLA from Beerwah constituency, before the assembly was dissolved in 2018 and the state of Jammu & Kashmir ceased to exist as on 6 August 2019 and became a union territory following the revocation of Article 370, which Abdullah fiercely opposed.

+Following being arrested and detained in 2020, Abdullah returned to politics first in the 2024 Indian general election, where he was defeated for a seat.
+Despite initially refusing to run for a seat, Abdullah was elected as an MLA following the 2024 union territory elections, being elected the first chief minister of the union territory of Jammu and Kashmir.
+He took office in October 2024.

 Personal life

 Omar Abdullah was born on 10 March 1970 in Rochford, Essex, United Kingdom.
-He is a grandson of Sheikh Abdullah, and the only son of Farooq Abdullah, a physician.
-All three men have held the position of Chief Minister of Jammu and Kashmir.
+He is a grandson of Sheikh Abdullah, and the only son of Farooq Abdullah, a physician and former Chief Minister of J&K. All three men have held the position of Chief Minister of Jammu and Kashmir.
 His mother, Mollie, an Englishwoman and a nurse by profession, has said that she was not in favor of him joining politics.
 He studied at the Burn Hall School located at Sonwar Bagh, Srinagar and then at Lawrence School, Sanawar.
 He is a B.Com. graduate of Sydenham College of Commerce and Economics.
 He was employed with ITC Limited and The Oberoi Group till the age of 29 before entering politics.
-He did commence an MBA with the University of Strathclyde, however due his election to the Lok Sabha, he dropped out from the course.
+He did commence an MBA with the University of Strathclyde, however due to his election to the Lok Sabha, he dropped out from the course.

-He married Payal Nath from Delhi.
+He is married to Payal Nath.
 She is the daughter of a retired army officer, Ram Nath.
-In September 2011, Omar confirmed that he and his wife have separated.
-His younger sister, Sara Pilot, is married to Sachin Pilot, son of Rajesh Pilot.
+In September 2011, Omar confirmed that he and his wife have separated but their divorce is still pending in courts.
+His younger sister, Sara married Sachin Pilot, son of Rajesh Pilot, in 2004 but the couple divorced in 2023.

 He had a role in director Apoorva Lakhia’s film, Mission Istanbul (2008) playing himself.